DeNederlandscheBank/nifigator/docs/05_using a NifVector graph.md

 The phrase 'War and Peace' has three out of four similar contexts.

 ## Querying the NifVector graph based on DBpedia

 These are results of a NifVector graph created with 10.000 DBpedia pages.
-We defined a context of a word in it simplest form: the tuple of the previous word and the next word (no preprocessing, no changes to the text, i.e. no deletion of stopwords and punctuation).
+We defined a context of a word in it simplest form: the tuple of the previous multiwords and the next multiwords (no preprocessing, no changes to the text, i.e. no deletion of stopwords and punctuation).
 The maximum phrase length is five words, the maximum left and right context is three words.

 ```python
 from rdflib.plugins.stores.sparqlstore import SPARQLUpdateStore